 Confirmation of the information may be obtained by contacting us at Council.

-Port Stephens Council’s Twitter, Facebook and Instagram (social media) accounts are online group messaging services.
-We encourage you to follow us on Twitter and Instagram and to 'like' and follow our Facebook page.
+Port Stephens Council’s Twitter, Facebook, LinkedIn and Instagram (social media) accounts are online group messaging services.
+We encourage you to follow us on Twitter and Instagram, to 'like' and follow our Facebook page and to connect with us on LinkedIn.
 We want to let our community know what we're doing and what's happening as early as possible and in a range of accessible formats.
 Our social media accounts allow us to get information to our community immediately and accurately.
 Our pages supplement information from our website and share information from other accredited pages.

 What to expect from us